hippylib/hippylib.github.io/src/index.md

 - Automatic generation of efficient code for the discretization of weak forms using FEniCS
 - Symbolic differentiation of weak forms to generate derivatives and adjoint information
 - Globalized Inexact Newton-CG method to solve the inverse problem
-- Low rank representation of the posterior covariace using randomized algorithms.
+- Low rank representation of the posterior covariace using randomized algorithms

 See also our [tutorial](tutorial.md) and list of related [publications](research.md).

+## Announcements

+- Open [postdoc position](postdoc_position.md) in Professor Noemi Petra's group

 ## Latest Release